Minnesota Clean Transportation Standard Act – Take Two!

 • The Minnesota vehicle fleet currently has a much smaller proportion of EVs, FCVs, and NGVs than does California’s.
 (As of December 31, 2021 the total population of EVs in MN was estimated at 30,000.
 For reference, total light-duty vehicle registrations in Minnesota in 2018 is reported by the U.S. Department of Transportation as over 5.1 million.)
 If the market share of those vehicles does not catch up with California levels, the Minnesota program would not benefit from the zero- and negative-CI fuels which can be used to fuel those vehicles.
 In the third quarter of 2022, these fuels (RNG, electricity, and hydrogen) accounted for nearly 42% of LCFS credit generation in California,[3] and this share has been steadily growing.
 If the Minnesota vehicle fleet does not transition to a mix similar to that of California, then Minnesota would need to compensate by accelerating retail availability of E15 and blending a larger share of BD and RD into the diesel pool.

 • While jet fuel does not generate deficits in the California LCFS or the proposed Minnesota CTS, California allows renewable jet (RJ, also known as sustainable aviation fuel, SAF) to generate credits.
 To date, this has only been a minimal source of credits generated for the LCFS but is expected to grow in the coming years with the adoption of RJ/SAF incentives in the 2022 federal Inflation Reduction Act.
-While this could be a substantial credit generator in California, due to the large jet fuel demand for trans-Pacific and coast-to-coast air travel out of Los Angeles and San Francisco, demand for jet fuel in Minnesota is much smaller, as shown in the Figure below.
+While this could be a substantial credit generator in California, due to the large jet fuel demand for trans-Pacific and coast-to-coast air travel out of Los Angeles and San Francisco, demand for jet fuel in Minnesota is much smaller, as shown in Figure 1 below.

 • Washington state’s LCFS program has now taken effect.
 Other state legislatures, such as New York, Vermont, Illinois, and New Mexico are also considering LCFS programs in their current sessions.
 The implementation of additional state programs increases competition for the lowest CI fuels, driving up compliance costs in all jurisdictions.